ddmitov/perl-executing-browser/README.md

 * No file can be downloaded on hard disk.
 * No support for plugins and HTML 5 video.

+## What Perl Executing Browser Is Not

+* PEB is not a general purpose web browser and does not have all traditional features of general purpose web browsers.
+* Unlike JavaScript in general purpose web browsers, Perl scripts executed by PEB have no access to the HTML DOM tree of any page.
+* PEB is not an implementation of the CGI protocol.
+It uses only three environment variables (see below) together with the GET and POST methods from the CGI protocol in a purely local context without any attempt to communicate with the outside world.
+* PEB does not embed any Perl interpreter in itself and rellies on an external Perl distribution, which could be easily changed or upgraded independently.
+* PEB has no sandbox for Perl scripts - they are treated like and executed as ordinary desktop applications with normal user privileges.

+## Target Audience

+* Perl and JavaScript enthusiasts creating custom data-driven desktop applications
+* Perl developers willing to use the built-in Perl debugger in graphical mode

 ## History

 PEB was started as a simple GUI for personal databases.

+## Application(s) using Perl Executing Browser

+* [Epigraphista](https://github.com/ddmitov/epigraphista) - Epigraphista is an EpiDoc XML file creator using Perl Executing Browser, Electron or NW.js as a desktop GUI framework, HTML 5 and Bootstrap for a themable user interface, JavaScript for on-screen text conversion and Perl 5 for a file-writing backend.

 ## License